-The eight 60 Division teams will be divided into 2 conferences (East and West) containing 4 teams each.
-Teams will play an unbalanced regular season schedule playing teams within conference 4 times each while playing teams in the remaining conferences 2 times each.
-Each team will be scheduled 20 regular season games.
-Upon completion of the regular season, teams finishing 1st through 4th with the best overall won loss percentage within each conference will play a single elimination tournament with the number 1 seed playing the number 4 seed and the number 2 seed playing the number 3 seed.
-Each conference championship will be decided in a single elimination game between the final 2 remaining undefeated teams.
+The eight 60 Division teams will consist of a single conference.
+Teams will play each of the 7 remaining teams 3 times.
+Each team will be scheduled to play 21 regular season games.
+Upon completion of the regular season, teams finishing 1st through 4th with the best overall won loss percentage will play a single elimination tournament and teams finishing 5th through 8th will play in a separate single elimination tournament.
+Within each tournament, the number 1 seed will play the number 4 seed and the number 2 seed will play the number 3 seed.
+Each tournament championship will be decided in a single elimination game between the final 2 remaining undefeated teams.